AngelPedroza/holbertonschool-zero_day/0x00-vagrant/README.md

-#Read_me
-This is a repo for contain the pryects for vagrant.
+# This is a repo for contain the proyects for how to use vagrant.